HeroBench: A Benchmark for Long-Horizon Planning and Structured Reasoning in Virtual Worlds: Introduction

 \section{Introduction}

 The rapid advancement of large language models (LLMs) has considerably expanded their applicability beyond traditional natural language processing tasks, establishing them as core components of autonomous agent systems across diverse domains.
 Today, LLM-driven agents are being developed to perform increasingly complex roles in automation and strategic decision-making.
 Central to these applications is the ability to perform robust long-term planning and reasoning, especially in scenarios that require the execution of action sequences over extended time horizons.
-Despite this progress, a growing body of research suggests that LLMs are not inherently capable of planning and often require external mechanisms to validate or supervise their plans \cite{kambhampati2024position, NEURIPS2023_efb2072a}.
+Despite this progress, a growing body of research suggests that LLMs are not inherently capable of planning and often require external mechanisms to validate or supervise their plans \cite{kambhampati2024position,NEURIPS2023_efb2072a}.

-Recent reinforcement learning (RL)-based training approaches have enhanced the reasoning capabilities of LLMs, giving rise to models such as OpenAI o1 \cite{openai2024openaio1card} and Deepseek R1 \cite{deepseekai2025deepseekr1incentivizingreasoningcapability}.
+Recent reinforcement learning (RL)-based training approaches have enhanced the reasoning capabilities of LLMs, giving rise to large reasoning models (LRM) such as OpenAI o1 and Deepseek R1 \cite{deepseekai2025deepseekr1incentivizingreasoningcapability}.
 These models are capable of producing extended chains of thought and can engage in partial self-verification of their outputs.
-This has led to notable performance gains, particularly in domains such as mathematics and programming-areas that are well-suited to formal verification and commonly included in model training.
-However, their performance remains suboptimal in tasks that require long-term planning \cite{valmeekam2025a, shojaee2025illusionthinkingunderstandingstrengths}.
+This has led to notable performance gains, particularly in domains such as mathematics and programming - areas that are well-suited to formal verification and commonly included in model training.
+However, their performance remains suboptimal in tasks that require long-term planning \cite{valmeekam2025a,shojaee2025illusionthinkingunderstandingstrengths}.

 Current claims regarding LLMs' planning abilities are often based on evaluations using standard algorithmic benchmarks, with tasks like Blocksworld being the primal example \cite{NEURIPS2023_7a92bcde}.
 Although such environments are easily scalable, they lack the complexity and variability characteristic of real-world scenarios.
-Consequently, they fail to serve as adequate proxies for evaluating the true planning capacities of LLMs.
-Realistic tasks typically require the integration of heterogeneous information sources, the formulation of high-level plans, the decomposition of these plans into actionable subtasks, and the selection of appropriate strategies for their execution.
+Other benchmarks that adopt game-based or real-world settings either fail to provide tasks with sufficient depth to challenge current models, or rely heavily on continuous environmental feedback.
+This reliance makes it difficult to isolate a model’s planning capabilities and to evaluate performance in domains where robust end-to-end planning is essential and failures are unacceptable.